 Our band saw is BIG.
 It stands 8 ½ feet high and has a 32 inch throat.
 When we built the shop, Rod modified the rafters to make a box tall enough that we could raise the band saw up to vertical.
 Most tree makers have a large band saw, at least 28”.
 This is because we need the height for the jigs used to make the fork and cantle cuts on the bars.
-The saw is made to have large blades and to cut big logs into lumber.
+The saw is originally designed to have large blades and to cut big logs into lumber.

 But just because it is BIG doesn’t mean we have to use it like a BIG saw.
 The blade we have on it is only ¼” wide.
 It is called a “furniture blade” because it is thicker than normal blades of that width.
 We need the extra strength for a couple of reasons.
 One is that the tension on this band saw is probably greater than on a smaller saw with the same blade.
-The other is that Rod does a lot of small, curved cuts, like in the gullets, when turning the wood that sharply puts a lot of stress on the blade.
+The other is that Rod does a lot of small, curved cuts, like in the gullets, when turning the wood so sharply puts a lot of stress on the blade.

 Generally, band saws are super safe.
 Usually the wood is set on the table and pushed through the blade.
 Since the blade is running down through the table, it pulls everything down toward the table, unlike a skill saw or table saw which can kick back at you.

 The only way the wood can be caught and moved suddenly is if it is not flat on the table to start with, like when Rod uses it freehand, which he does a lot, especially on the bars.
 Once he has the bars marked out, he uses the band saw to cut away a lot of wood in a hurry rather than make piles of saw dust grinding it away.

 He cuts away large chunks first.